Seismic Shifts – the recent changes to the UK labour market

 As the UK re-opened in the summer of 2021, and the furlough scheme ground to a close in September 2021, employers started to realise the extent to which the events cited above had impacted labour supply.

-• 15% of all UK businesses – including 36% of enterprises with 10 or more employees – were still
+• 13% of all UK businesses – including 31% of enterprises with 10+ employees – were still facing worker shortages at the end of April 2023

 Resourcing challenge #1: the shifting demographics of non-UK nationals in the workforce

-Prior to the pandemic, the UK had become hugely reliant upon the support of non‑UK nationals – to the tune of c.12% of its total workforce.
-Whilst declining notably across 2020 and 2021, numbers were close to being restored by Q1 2022.
-What had changed, however, were the underpinning demographics of the non-UK national workforce and the associated recruitment channels and protocols through which they were historically sourced, which left many UK businesses floundering.
+Prior to the pandemic, the UK had become hugely reliant upon the support of non-UK nationals – to the tune of c.12% of its total workforce.
+Whilst declining, notably across 2020 and 2021, numbers have since surged and, by Q1 2023, the dependency had increased to c.13%.
+What has changed, however, is the underpinning demographics of the non-UK national workforce and the associated recruitment channels and protocols through which they were historically sourced, which left many UK businesses floundering.

 Resourcing challenge #2: the loss of tens of thousands of freelancers